eerkela/bertrand/docs/source/content/motivation.rst

     dtype: int64

 These integers are very large indeed.
-In fact, they are almost overflowing their 64-bit buffer.
+In fact, they are almost overflowing their 64-bit buffers.
 If we add 1 to this series, we might expect to receive some kind of overflow error informing us of our potential mistake.
 Do we get such an error?